Gong Myung: Career

 In 2022, Gong appeared as commander Yi Eokgi in the Kim Han-min's war action film Hansan: Rising Dragon.

+In 2025, he played the main character Way Back Love in TVing.

 Personal life

 He has a younger brother, Doyoung (real name Kim Dong-young), who is a member of the boy group NCT.

 Military service

 On November 5, 2021, it was reported that Gong had received a summons for mandatory military service.

-He enlisted in the military on December 14, 2021 without revealing his location to prevent the spread of COVID-19.and He is scheduled to be discharged from military service on June 13, 2023.
+He enlisted in the military on December 14, 2021, without revealing the location to prevent the spread of COVID-19.
+He was discharged on June 13, 2023.